 London Palladium, Saturday 4th July, 2009 (with Sheila Hancock) and 23rd October 2010 (with Whoopi Goldberg).

-Claire Greenway as Sister Mary Patrick was thoroughly entertaining as she took the reigns from the fabulously talented Kathy Najimy, who played the role originally.
-‘Hilarious’ is the best possible word to describe my memory of her performance; a spot-on stage rendition of a larger than life character.
-Sister Mary Robert (Wendy Makkena in the original), played by the sweetly gifted songbird Katie Rowley Jones, was given significantly more attention in this production compared to the original; taking on a protege role as she gazes, starry-eyed, at the fearless and fabulous Van Cartier.
+Claire Greenway as Sister Mary Patrick was brilliantly entertaining as she took the reigns from the fabulously talented Kathy Najimy, who played the role originally.
+Hilarious has rarely been so aptly applied; a spot-on stage rendition of a larger than life character.
+Sister Mary Robert (Wendy Makkena in the original), played by the sweetly gifted songbird Katie Rowley Jones, was given significantly more attention in this production compared to the original, taking on a protege role as she gazes, starry-eyed, at the fearless and fabulous Van Cartier.
 I particularly enjoyed the back story in ‘The Life I Never Led’, something that provides much of the fleeting poignancy in this show.

 To close, I have an important question for those with the power to make great theatre happen: will there be a stage rendition of the fantastic sequel, Sister Act 2: Back in the Habit?
 Whoopi Goldberg?
 Stage Entertainment?
 Anyone?
 Is this thing on?
 Now waaaa-aaaait a minute!